 Over low - medium heat, melt a tablespoon of oil in a heavy bottom pot.
 Stir in coriander, cumin, and a pinch of salt—Cook for one minute.
 The spices should bloom and become aromatic.

-Slowly add the canned tomatoes and juices to the pot with the bloomed spices.
-Cook until the tomatoes start to break down, about seven minutes.
+Slowly add the canned tomatoes and their juices to the pot with the seasoning.
+Cook until the tomatoes break down and have softened enough to easily split with a spatula, about seven-ten minutes.
 Stir as needed so that the tomatoes do not burn.
-Transfer the tomato mixture to a blender and blend into a tomato puree (smooth).
+Transfer the tomato mixture to a blender and blend until smooth.
 Set aside.

 Melt the other tablespoon of oil over low to medium heat using the same pot.
 Add the onion and cook for 7 minutes.
 Limit stirring the onions so that they begin to caramelize.
 Add garlic and cook for an additional minute.